EDCD/EDMarketConnector/.github/ISSUE_TEMPLATE/bug_report.md

 [Known Issues](https://github.com/EDCD/EDMarketConnector/issues/618)
 in case this has already been reported.**

+**Please also check if the issue is covered in our [Troubleshooting Guide](https://github.com/EDCD/EDMarketConnector/wiki/Troubleshooting).** It might be something with a known work around, or where a third party (such as EDSM) is causing logging that is harmless.

 **Please complete the following information:**
  - Version [e.g. 4.0.6 - See 'Help > About E:D Market Connector']
  - OS: [e.g. Windows 10]